What are “mushroom supplements”?

-Powder: Powders can consist of just the fruiting body of the mushroom cut off at the base or the whole mushroom that has been stripped of its substrate (although for certain mushroom species that have small fruiting bodies, the entire substrate may be included).
-All the ingredients of the mushroom, as well as the fiber of the mushroom, remain relatively unchanged, as the drying process takes place at moderate temperatures (below 40°C).
-Since more components of the mushroom survive in this operation, the powders have a broader spectrum of action which is not as helpful when taken to achieve a specific effect.
-However, they do retain almost all of their nutrients - this makes powders more useful for people who want to ingest mushrooms for nutritional reasons, such as vegans who want a good source of protein and B vitamins in their diet.
-Caution should be exercised when consuming powders of certain mushrooms, however, as the drying process can leave behind higher amounts of certain toxins that would not be harmful in low doses, but could become harmful or potentially accumulative in larger amounts.
-However, this only applies to a few subspecies of mushrooms, usually the rarer and more expensive ones, such as the Cordyceps Sinensis (not to be confused with the fully edible Cordyceps Militaris) and powders made from more common and edible varieties but that should not be a cause for concern. to be.
+Powder: Powders can consist of just the fruiting body of the mushroom cut off at the base or the entire mushroom stripped of its substrate (although with certain mushroom species that have small fruiting bodies, the entire substrate may be included).
+All ingredients of the mushroom, as well as the fibers of the mushroom, remain relatively unchanged, as the drying process takes place at moderate temperatures (below 40°C).
+Because more components of the mushroom survive in this processing, the powders have a broader spectrum of activity which is not as useful when taken to achieve a specific effect.
+However, they do retain almost all of their nutrients – this makes powders more useful for people who want to ingest mushrooms for nutritional reasons, such as vegans who want a good source of protein and B vitamins in their diet.
+However, caution should be exercised when consuming powders of certain mushrooms, as the drying process may leave higher levels of certain toxins that would not be harmful in low doses, but may become harmful or potentially accumulating in larger amounts.
+However, this only applies to a few subgroups of mushrooms, usually the rarer and the more expensive, such as the Cordyceps Sinensis (not to be confused with the fully edible Cordyceps Militaris) and powders made from more common and edible varieties, but that should not be a cause for concern are.

 Extract: The main appeal and benefits of extracts are two, namely: better control over which elements remain in the final product and very high yields of Beta-Glucans.
 Beta-Glucans can be up to 15 times more concentrated, depending on the mushroom species, in extracts compared to powders.
 This is due to the prolonged heating of extracts, which, depending on the heating method and the mushroom, elutes certain substances (particularly beta-glucans) from the cellular matrix, making them much more readily available and absorbable through digestion.
 Although specific ingredients (including many vitamins and minerals) are lost through this varied processing procedure, the main goal is for others, such as fungal polysaccharides, to become highly concentrated instead, along with any other constituents of the mushroom that may have potential benefits.
 This also means that extracts are usually dosed lower than powders because their elements are so highly concentrated by comparison.
 Extracts can also be safer to take (as long as the extract is done properly, so make sure the extracts you take are from a reputable/trustworthy source) than powders, as many cytotoxic compounds, along with other mild toxins that certain mushrooms can usually be eliminated and/or destroyed during processing.